Never Attended and Withdrawals

-When a student determines that he/she will be unable to complete courses in which he/she is currently enrolled, it is the student’s responsibility to initiate procedures leading to a formal withdrawal (“W”) in order to avoid a failing (“F”) grade.
+When you determine that you will be unable to complete courses in which you are currently enrolled, it is your responsibility to initiate procedures leading to a formal withdrawal (“W”) in order to avoid a failing (“F”) grade.
 An instructor may also assign “W” at other times when circumstances warrant such action.

-In general, for financial aid students, a “W” will remain on the transcript and will count as credit hours attempted.
-To receive credit, a student who received a “W” must retake the course in a subsequent term.
+In general, for financial aid students, a “W” will remain on your transcript and will count as credit hours attempted.
+To receive credit after getting a “W,” you must retake the course in a subsequent term.
 Financial aid recipients need to refer to the academic standards to determine how schedule adjustments will affect financial aid.
 Final dates for withdrawing are published each term in the Central Piedmont Class Schedule and are available on this website.

-Any student considering completely withdrawing should come by any CPCC Financial Aid Office, to inquire about the Return of Federal Funds before starting the withdrawal process.
+Always talk to a financial aid advisor about the Return of Federal Funds before starting the withdrawal process.
 See Return of Title IV Funds Policy

 Withdrawing from a Course or All Your Classes

-Withdrawing from a Course or all your Classes will affect your Financial Aid.
-Before withdrawing or stopping attendance in classes, the student should be aware of the proper procedure for withdrawing from classes and the consequences of withdrawing or stopping attendance.
-Official withdraw is the responsibility of the student.
-Questions on Return of Title IV Funds may be addressed to Financial Aid Office.
-Questions on withdrawal should be addressed with an Advisor.
+Withdrawing from a course or all your classes will affect your financial aid.
+Before withdrawing or stopping attendance in classes, know the proper procedure for withdrawing from classes and the consequences of withdrawing or stopping attendance.
+Officially withdrawing is your responsibility.
+Questions on Return of Title IV Funds may be addressed to Financial Aid office.
+Questions on withdrawal should be addressed with an advisor.

 Return of Title IV Financial Aid Funds Policy